bdevore/getcleandata/README.md

 1. Uses descriptive activity names to name the activities in the data set
 1. Appropriately labels the data set with descriptive variable names.
 1. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Executing the analysis script
+The run_analysis.R script should be run to perform the analysis, it will write out a text file containing the summary data in a tabular format.
+The run_analysis.R script expects the plyr library to be installed into the R environment prior to executing.
+It also expects the UCI HAR Dataset files to be present in a specific layout.
+The original data should be expanded in place, maintaining the original directory structure of the data set (a 'UCI HAR Dataset' folder containing top level feature and activity label files with two subdirectories for the test and train data sets.

 ## Data Retrieval and Cleansing Approach
 The script goes through a number of steps to produce the summarized data.
 Within the run_analysis.R file there are comments describing each step that was performed.
 A narrative of the approach follows: